hivaze/friendly_chatbot_task/README.md

 ## LLM Models

 The `databricks/dolly-v2-3b` model was chosen, because according to the OpenLLM benchmark, this is almost the best model with a small size.
+And also this model was trained to follow the instructions, unlike the usual llama (most of other instuction-models use ShareGPT, which does not suit us, we do not create a ChatGPT clone with its bias).
+Following the instructions potentially means that you can control the model's responses in a dialog. \
-Moreover, it has permission for commercial use.
-In addition to it, the 7b version was also trained, all the weights of LORA adapters are in models. \
+Moreover, dolly has permission for commercial use.
+In addition to it, the 7b version was also trained, all the weights of LORA adapters are in models folder. \
-Training process in notebook lora_finetune.
+Training process in notebook `lora_finetune.md`.

+Other models and links can be found in `raw_task_notes.md`.

 Finetuning was done with PEFT library and HF Trainer, params are in notebook.
 For 3b - 2 epochs, 7b - 1 epoch.